ontodev/droid/README.md

 - `:cgi-timeout` is the maximum number of milliseconds that a CGI script is allowed to run.
 - `:log-file` is the file (relative to DROID's root directory) where the log will be written to.
 If it is nil then log is written to STDERR.
 - `:html-body-colors` is a valid [bootstrap background colour](https://getbootstrap.com/docs/4.1/utilities/colors/#background-color) to use for DROID's pages.

-If `:op-env` is defined as (for example) `:dev`, then the `:dev` key will be used when looking up all of the other configuration parameters.

 ## `projects/` directory